Monticello High School (Minnesota): Soccer

 In 2006, the boys' soccer team ranked second in the state in total goals scored with 88 goals scored and only 13 goals against.

-On October 16, 2014 the team beat Cloquet in the Section 7A finals to advance on to their first ever state tournament.
+On October 16, 2014 the team beat Cloquet in the Section 7A finals to advance to their first ever state tournament.
 They were defeated in the first round by Mankato West 4-0 to close out their season.

 Swimming and Diving

 In 2012, the boys' swimming and diving team took second place in class A state, and won 4 of the 12 events.

 The girls' swimming and diving team holds a 15 season streak of winning Sections.

 Trap Shooting

 In June 2014, the trapshooting team took 2nd in the state of Minnesota out of hundreds of schools, the first inaugural state trapshooting meet.

 In June 2015, the trapshooting team took 3rd in the state of Minnesota, being the only team in the high school league to place back-to-back in the top 3 of the team portions.